Play to win in anything.

 - Win a reward, a salary, a compliment, a free examination from a vet

 - to look smart, respectable, well-thought-of, generous, holy, spiritual, humble... whatever will make you look, so you can live another day.

-And winning is a survival game.
+Winning is a survival game.
 It always has the flip side coming...
 The flip side of winning is losing... or being a loser.